Email

 Although GPS technology has come a long way since being made publicly available in 1983 there are still limitations and many sources of interference and jamming, both natural and artificial.

 The most common cause for GPS failure is due to line of sight, if the unit has little or no direct line of sight to the sky this can cause either weak signal issues or full GPS failure.
 Most vehicle trackers are mounted beneath the vehicle and as such the unit does not have direct line of sight, however as long as the unit has been able to get a strong fix before being deployed this should not cause too many problems.
-The actual physical location of the vehicle, can throw up problems, such as if a tacked vehicle is stopped in a heavily built up area, such as narrow ally ways and streets, the GPS broadcast signals will be limited and could be prevented from making a connection with the tracking unit.
+The actual physical location of the vehicle, can throw up problems, such as if a tracked vehicle has stopped in a heavily built up area, such as narrow alleyways and streets, the GPS broadcast signals will be limited and could be prevented from making a connection with the tracking unit.
 This can often cause intermittent reporting problems with the unit, particularly from a ‘cold start’ situation when the movement sensor has just activated and the unit is already under strain establishing a firm signal.

 Since GPS signals at terrestrial receivers tend to be relatively weak, it is easy for natural sources of electromagnetic radiation to desensitise the receiver, making acquiring and tracking the satellite signals difficult or impossible.
 Solar flares are one such naturally occurring emission with the potential to degrade GPS reception, and their impact can affect reception over the half of the Earth facing the sun, however due to irregularity of such an occurrence this is unlikely to cause a consistent problem.
 GPS signals are also subjected to interference from Van Allen Belt radiation when the satellites pass through the South Atlantic Anomaly, this occurs on a regular basis and can last for up to 8 minutes at a time.